 You can now manage and run LeanFT tests from ALM.
 For details, see the Lean Functional Testing Help Center:

 The ALM Help Center is now available on the Web, providing easier access and more up-to-date user assistance.
 By default, all the help buttons open the online help.
 To use the local Help Center, if your organization does not allow internet access, set the site configuration parameter

 Web Client is targeted for release as part of our next major release cycle.
 If you are using the 12.00, 12.01, 12.20, or 12.21 Web Client you will need to remain on those versions in order to keep working with the Web Client, as it is not available for version 12.50.

 If an entity does not meet run condition criteria, you can now instruct ALM to go to any subsequent component, flow, or group.
 This is in addition to the current run and skip options.
-For details, see the information about run conditions' Else.
+For details, see Set run conditions for flows and business process tests.

 For detailed samples of how to create graphs for Business Process Testing framework metrics, see this KB article.

 You can view information in the Test Script tab's grid view using the new extended view.
 This enables you to see a more comprehensive view of test components without clicking additional links.
 The additional information you can see include: